The CLI isn’t the only way to install Intent, but it’s by far the most convenient. It’s built to make setting up your project fast and hassle-free.

 Add

-Once you’ve set up Intent, you can start adding components easily by running the add
+Once you’ve set up Intent, you can start adding components easily using the add

 command: